 A pediatric physical exam follows a standard approach with adaptations to cater to different age groups.
 Key elements include:

-Pediatric assessments often include developmental and behavioral screenings to identify early signs of conditions like autism, ADHD, or learning disabilities.
+Pediatric assessments often include developmental and behavioural screenings to identify early signs of conditions like autism, Attention-deficit hyperactivity disorder (ADHD), or learning disabilities.
 Tools such as the Ages and Stages Questionnaire (ASQ) and the Modified Checklist for Autism in Toddlers (M-CHAT) can aid in identifying areas requiring further evaluation or referral.

 5. Pain Assessment in Pediatric Patients